babelomics/SMAca/README.rst

 :avg_cov_x: average coverage for the whole gene *x*.

-:std_control: standard deviation for the average coverage of the 20 control.
+:std_control: standard deviation for the average coverage of the 20 control genes.

-:g.27134T>G: consensus sequence at position 27134 as well as counts for "A", "C", "G" and "T".
+:g.27134T>G: consensus sequence at position 27134, as well as counts for "A", "C", "G" and "T".

-:g.27706_27707delAT: consensus sequence at positions 27706-27707 as well as counts for "A", "C", "G" and "T".
+:g.27706_27707delAT: consensus sequence at positions 27706-27707, as well as counts for "A", "C", "G" and "T".

-:scale_factor: scale factor proportional to the total SMN1 and SMN2 copy number.
+:scale_factor: scale factor proportional to the total SMN1 and SMN2 copy-number.